 KOR 101 Elementary Korean I (4)

 A course designed to teach the fundamentals of the language and the culture of the modern Korean.
 Emphasis is placed on the development of listening, speaking, reading, and writing skills.
-Rec Preparation: ENG 22 with a grade of C or better or equivalent.

 KOR 102 Elementary Korean II (4)